 What is a class action?

-A class action is a type of lawsuit where a group of people who have been subjected to the same, or similar, legal wrongs are represented collectively by one or more member of the class, who acts as the voice for the group as a whole and who instructs the lawyers for the action on behalf of the whole class.
+A class action is a type of lawsuit where a group of people who have been subjected to the same, or similar, legal wrongs are represented collectively by one or more members of the class, who acts as the voice for the group as a whole and who instructs the lawyers for the action on behalf of the whole class.

 A proposed class action is not a class proceeding until the court determines that it has met the requisite legislative test and certifies the action as a class proceeding.

 Class actions have three main goals: access to justice, behaviour modification, and judicial economy.
 A class action makes the legal process simpler and more manageable for each class member seeking to make a claim.
-It often does not make economic sense for each person of an affected class to sue the defendant individually, because the money being sought is less than the legal costs it would take to prosecute the lawsuit.
+It often does not make economic sense for each person in an affected class to sue the defendant individually, because the money being sought is less than the legal costs it would take to prosecute the lawsuit.
 A class action functions as an affordable procedural vehicle for the victims of mass wrongs.

 How does a class action work?

 A “class action” is a claim filed by an individual who proposes to represent all other similarly affected individuals (the “class”).
 The individual claimant asks the court to appoint them as the representative of the class in pursuing their claim and the members of the class benefit from the claim pursued by the representative plaintiff.
 In other words, if the representative plaintiff succeeds, the members of the class succeed.
-A representative plaintiff, and their lawyers, must be certified by the Court as the “representative plaintiff’ and “class counsel.”
-Once appointed, the members of the class receive notice, as approved by the Court, of certification of the class claim.
+A representative plaintiff, and their lawyers, must be certified by the court as the “representative plaintiff’ and “class counsel.”
+Once appointed, the members of the class receive notice, as approved by the court, of certification of the class claim.